atom-model/ATOM/README.md

 ATOM (Atmospheric and Ocean Model) is a fast climate model.

-## Getting started
+## Run ATOM inside the Docker container

-The easiest way to get started is with the Docker container.
+The ATOM depends on pygplates, gmt, matplotlib and other libraries.
+It is quite a hassle to install all the dependencies in your computer.
+The easiest way to get started is with the gplates/atom Docker container which GPlates development team have prepared for the users.

-If you're not familiar with Docker, start by downloading and installing [Docker](https://www.docker.com/community-edition).
+First, you need to install Docker and be familiar yourself with the basic Docker operations.
+[Docker download](https://www.docker.com/community-edition)

-Run "docker pull gplates/atom" to get the ATOM Docker container from Docker Hub.
+Run "docker pull gplates/atom" or use [Kitematic](https://kitematic.com/) to download the container from Docker Hub.

 Run "docker run -it --rm -p 18888:8888 gplates/atom" to start the Docker container in interactive mode.